2023 American Law School Faculty Study

 School administrators will receive a survey that focuses on faculty hiring, voting rights, and tenure policies in order to collect more accurate hiring data and understand law school tenure eligibility standards.

-School faculty will receive a survey that collects information from faculty across academic ranks at the Association of American Law Schools (AALS) member or fee-paid law schools.
+School teaching faculty will receive a survey that collects information from teaching faculty across academic ranks at the Association of American Law Schools (AALS) member or fee-paid law schools.
 It will collect information related to work life and career trajectories.

 NORC is a non-profit corporation affiliated with the University of Chicago that conducts survey research in the public interest for government agencies, educational institutions, private foundations, non-profit organizations, and private corporations.

-Law school administrators and faculty representing all 194 AALS member and fee-paid schools have been asked to participate in the study.
-About 9,000 faculty members have been asked to participate in the faculty survey.
+Law school administrators and teaching faculty representing all 194 AALS member and fee-paid schools have been asked to participate in the study.
+About 9,000 teaching faculty members have been asked to participate in the faculty survey.

 For the school survey, the invitation was sent to a contact provided to us by the AALS.
 However, the school survey only needs to be completed by a school administrator, so the contact may designate someone else to complete the survey for their school and forward the survey to them.
 Each school will be provided with a unique personal identifying number (PIN) and a link to access the survey.
 Only one response per school can be submitted.